MusicDin/kumuluzee-samples/kumuluzee-migrations-liquibase/README.md

 ### Create Liquibase changelog

 This sample already contains a simple `Book` entity for which we will create a Liquibase changelog.
-Changelog will contain two changeSets, one for updating database table and the other one for populating it.
+The changelog will contain two changeSets, one for updating the database table and the other for populating the table.

-Changelog file will be named `books-changelog.xml` and will be placed into `resources/db` directory.
+The changelog file will be named `books-changelog.xml` and will be placed into `resources/db` directory.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>